(Estimated timeframe: 3 – 7 days)

 Lenders pre-approve homebuyers for a specific amount of financing.
 Homebuyers must feel comfortable with the amount of monthly mortgage payment terms.
 If the figure strains your budget, monthly payments could become unmanageable over time.
 Ultimately, it is your decision, but make it a wise one.
 Overstretching your budget can lead to unwanted stress.

-Documentation Required When Financing
+Documentation Required for Pre-Approval

 - Most recent checking and savings bank statements